-Equations \eqref{eq:Euler_I}-\eqref{eq:Euler_M} are the short and medium run versions of the Euler equation \eqref{eq:Euler}.
-Notice that the nominal interest rate in both equations has been substituted using the Taylor rule.
-In addition, I have used the Markov structure to compute expected inflation/output on both right hand sides.
-Equations \eqref{eq:NKPC_I}-\eqref{eq:NKPC_M} repeat the same process for the Phillips curve \eqref{eq:NKPC}, where I have again used the Markov structure to compute expected inflation on the right hand sides.
-Equations \eqref{eq:MU_LoM_I}-\eqref{eq:MU_LoM_M} pertain to the law of motion for marginal utility of consumption \eqref{eq:lom_consumption} in the short and medium run.
+and where the first order condition with respect to the output gap now becomes $x_i=\frac{\kappa}{\vartheta}\xi_i$ for $i\in\left\{I,M\right\}$.
+Equations \eqref{eq:NKPC_I}-\eqref{eq:NKPC_M} are the short and medium run versions of the Phillips curve.
+I have used the Markov structure to compute expected inflation on both right hand sides.
+Equations \eqref{eq:LoM_I}-\eqref{eq:LoM_M} pertain to the law of motion for the Lagrange multiplier in the short and medium run.